andreisss/KslDump/README.md

 ---

-## Why The Old Driver Is Still On Disk
+## Why The Old Driver Is Still On Disk - personal theory

-The 333 KB `drivers\KslD.sys` is part of the [Windows Component Store](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/manage-the-component-store?view=windows-11).
-On the tested system, it and its WinSxS copy share the same NTFS file ID — confirmed via `fsutil hardlink list`.
-This is standard Windows behavior: system files in System32 are [projected from WinSxS via hardlinks](https://learn.microsoft.com/en-us/archive/blogs/askcore/what-is-the-winsxs-directory-in-windows-2008-and-windows-vista-and-why-is-it-so-large).
+The 333 KB drivers\KslD.sys is part of the Windows Component Store.
+On the tested system, it and the matching WinSxS copy had the same NTFS file ID, confirmed with fsutil hardlink list.
+That is normal Windows behavior: many files under System32 are linked from WinSxS through hardlinks.

-The 82 KB patched version is deployed separately by [Defender platform updates](https://learn.microsoft.com/en-us/defender-endpoint/microsoft-defender-antivirus-updates) (KB4052623) into `drivers\wd\`, hardlinked to `ProgramData\Microsoft\Windows Defender\Platform\`.
-The component store's [cleanup task](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/clean-up-the-winsxs-folder?view=windows-11) (`StartComponentCleanup`) only removes components when a newer CBS version supersedes them, after a 30-day grace period.
-On the tested system, the 333 KB binary belongs to CBS component version `10.0.26100.7309` — the latest version.
-No newer CBS version exists, so there is nothing to supersede it and nothing for cleanup to remove.
+The 82 KB patched version appears to be delivered separately through Defender platform updates (KB4052623) into drivers\wd\, with links into ProgramData\Microsoft\Windows Defender\Platform\....

+StartComponentCleanup only removes component-store files when they have been replaced by a newer CBS version, usually after the normal cleanup delay.
+On the tested system, the 333 KB KslD.sys belonged to CBS component version 10.0.26100.7309, and no newer CBS version was present.
+Because of that, there was nothing for component cleanup to remove.

-**The fix was shipped through the Defender platform update channel, not through a CBS update.** The Windows servicing stack still considers the vulnerable 333 KB version current and valid.
-If Microsoft eventually ships a CBS update that supersedes it, the old binary would be cleaned up after 30 days.
-Until then, it stays.
+In practice, the patched 82 KB driver was delivered through the Defender platform update path, while the older 333 KB driver remained the current CBS-backed copy on disk.
+Until Microsoft ships a newer CBS version that replaces it, the old file stays.

 ---